JoungRichard/JoungRichard.github.io/contents/awards.md

-- Outstanding Graduate Award (CUMT), 2025.

-- National Scholarship for Graduate Student, 2024.
+- First-class Scholarship of SJTU, 2024.

-- First-Prize Scholarship (CUMT), 2024.
+- Excellent Graduate of SJTU, 2024.

-- First-Prize Scholarship (CUMT), 2023.
+- Second-class Scholarship of SJTU, 2023

+- Merit Student of SJTU, 2022.

-- Freshman Scholarship (CUMT), 2022.
+- Excellent League Member of SJTU, 2022.

-- Outstanding Graduation Project Award (Jiangsu Province), 2022.

-- First-Prize Enterprise Scholarship (CUMT), 2020.

-- First-Prize Scholarship (CUMT), 2019.
+- Corporate-Funded Scholarship (2 times), 2021, 2022.